MrGramps91/Form-48-Tracker/README.md

 **UPDATE** UI_ColorRenderer - Changes made to the project are the removal of the original checkbox system in favor of a simple (Yes or No) option.
 This portion of the project is to implement the DefaultCellRenderer method into the GUI to take the 'Turned in?' col as an argument to determine the status of the users form.

+**UPDATE** 21 March 2018 UI_ColorRenderer or Gui is updated to reflect the subclass implementation of the custom renderer.
+I also added the RowColorRendere.java file that adds the beta custom cell renderer class.